microsoft/Zen/README.md

 ```

 # Implementation
-Zen builds an abstract syntax tree for the function it is representing and then leverages C#'s reflection capabilities to analyze the types at runtime and perform various tasks.
-The `Find` function uses symbolic model checking by leveraging state-of-the-art solvers such as [Z3](https://github.com/Z3Prover/z3).
-Compiling functions works by generating IL at runtime to avoid interpretation overhead.
+Zen builds an abstract syntax tree (AST) for the function it is representing and then leverages C#'s reflection capabilities to interpret, compile, and symbolically evaluate the AST.

+The `Find` function uses symbolic model checking to exhaustively search for inputs that lead to a desired result.
+In the backend it supports two solvers, one based on SMT solvers such as [Z3](https://github.com/Z3Prover/z3) and another based on binary decision diagrams.

 # Contributing